nsigel/sms-toolkit/README.md

-# 🔨 A toolbelt of SMS verification clients for Typescript.
+# 🔨 A toolkit of SMS verification clients for Typescript.

 This package provides simple wrappers for the usage of SMS verification clients in Node.js.